Restaurant Listings

 BRICK OVEN CUISINE

 Located in the Lodges at Deer Valley Resort, the Brass Tag features brick oven–inspired cuisine highlighted by wood-fired pizzas and fresh pasta dishes.
-Start with brick oven cast iron ‘nduja bruschetta or calamari fritti before enjoying pasta selections like mushroom mafaldine and chicken saltimboca.
-For entrees, there’s the caprese burger and New York strip with Calabrian chili and Chianti demi-glaze.
-There is also a nice selection of wines, beers, and cocktails available, not to mention a gluten-free menu.
+Start with brick oven garlic bread or calamari fritti before enjoying pasta selections like salmon puttanesca and hazelnut pesto.
+For entrées, give the Peking duck ragu a try.
+There is also a nice selection of wines, beers, and cocktails available, not to mention a gluten-free menu and desserts like bomboloni and stracciatella.
 2900 Deer Valley Dr E, 435-615-2410, deervalley.com/dining $$–$$$ D K P R

 BRASSERIE 7452